Data Plane

 7Streamable splitsPer-tier IterableDataset + catalog trackingManual file copies per cohort

 Use cases 1, 2, 3, 5, 7 require the DuckLake catalog (docker compose up -d); use case 7 also degrades gracefully to catalog-free streaming.
-Use cases 4 and 6 run on plain Parquet in MinIO.
+Use cases 4 and 6 run on plain Parquet in the lakehouse.

 1. Schema Evolution — add a column without rewriting Parquet files